Landixbtw/weather_cli/README.md

 ```

 ## Installing the cli
+> [!IMPORTANT]
+> This is not ready to be installed, if you absolutly know what you are doing you can.
+> I DO NOT RECOMMEND IT.
+AND I WILL NOT HELP TROUBLESHOOT.

 If you want to install the cli to your machine to be able to use it everywhere
 and not just in the build directory.
 You can also set a custom path to install the programm.
 If you so, I will not be able help you troubleshoot.
-You can uncomment the following line in the meson.build file.
+You can uncomment the following line in the ```meson.build``` file.

 ```build
 executable(